 The cruise control cannot maintain a constant speed when descending gradients.
 The vehicle will accelerate under its own weight.
 Use the foot brake to slow the vehicle.

 Switching the cruise control system on and off

-Fig. 142 Turn signal and main beam lever: Switch and rocker switch for CCS
+Fig. 122 Turn signal and main beam headlight lever: switch and rocker switch for the cruise control

 Switching on the system